mizerc/mizerc.github.io/content/posts/proj-rasterizer/index.md

 ### Orthographic

 This propjection preserves size regardless of depth, parallel lines stay parallel.
+When using orthographic, we don't need to do perspective division since we don't make things smaller as they are far away.

 ## Viewport

 The last transformation is to scale the normalized coordinates (x,y) of each vertex to the screen space.
 The screen space x component will be x times the canvas width.

 # Optimization